 Although new to the discussion of the beneficial ownership disclosures, Kazakhstan has already taken steps in bringing about changes in the country's legislature through launching discussions around amending the Subsoil and Subsoil Use Code.
-Members of the EITI National Stakeholders Council take active part in the working group amending the Subsoil and Subsoil Use Code and it is expected that requirements around disclosing beneficial ownership of extractive companies are going to be included in the agenda.
+Following the establishment of the Interministerial Working Group on beneficial ownership disclosures in 2017, members of the EITI National Stakeholders Council agreed to pilot BO disclosures in their next EITI Report.

 Kazakhstan is a leading producer of oil in Central Asia.
 It is also a major producer of gas, gold, coal, iron, uranium, manganese, bauxite and chromite.
 Ongoing production is concentrated in 15 regions: Tengiz, Kashagan, Karachaganak, Uzen, Zhetybai, Zhanazhol, Kalamkas, Kenkiyak, Karazhanbas, Kumkol, North Buzachi, Alibekmola, Central and Eastern Prorva, Kenbai, Korolevskoye.

 |Oil||3,9||billion tons||Kazakhstan has 1.8% of the world’s oil reserves.|

 |Gas||1,5||trillion Sm3||Kazakhstan has 0.8% of the world’s gas reserves.|